gtrogers/Cute/README.md

 # Cute
-Micro unit testing for Love2d
+Embedded unit testing for Love2d

 ## What?

-Cute lets you [unit test](https://en.wikipedia.org/wiki/Unit_testing) your game code and provides a nice GUI for seeing the results in game.
+Cute lets you write [unit tests](https://en.wikipedia.org/wiki/Unit_testing) for your game code and run the tests inside of your game.

+Cute is designed to be light weight, easy to use and focus on the minimum needed set of features to be confident your code works.

 You can also run the tests headlessly on a CI server if that's your jam.

-You can find an example of some tests [here](https://github.com/gtrogers/Cute/blob/master/example_tests.lua)
+You can find an example of some tests [here](https://github.com/gtrogers/Cute/blob/master/test/example_tests.lua)

+## Current Features

+- Simple test discovery*
+- 'Spy' on hard to test side effects (e.g. graphics calls)
+- Display test results in an in-game GUI
+- Can also be run as part of an automate build process with the `--cute-headless` flag

+_*currently doesn't support sub-directories_

 ## What do tests look like?